cjbinkowski/SQL/Sales Parsing.md

 ### This file analyzes data from a database of sales over several months.
 The database has a table of customer information, and several tables for product sale details for specified months.
-I have written queries to find out certain answers to questions about the data*/
+I have written queries to find out certain answers to questions about the data
+#### Skills Showcased: COUNT, DISTINCT, LIKE, IN, JOIN, GROUP BY, MIN, AVG, data selection to answer specific question about the data
 #### How many iPhones were sold in January?
 ```
 SELECT COUNT(*) FROM JanSales
-WHERE PRODUCT LIKE "%iphone%";
+WHERE Product LIKE "%iphone%";
 ```
 #### List the account numbers for each order in February
 ```